- What are the minimum requirements for being a PAWS volunteer?

 What do you have available for group volunteering?

 PAWS offers great team building opportunities by having work groups (minimum of five people) come in and help with various projects such as weeding, painting and small building projects.
-To learn more about our work group opportunities visit our Group Volunteer page or contact Rachel Costello at rcostello@PAWS.org.
+To learn more about our work group opportunities visit our Group Volunteer page or contact Jennie Baxla at jbaxla@PAWS.org.

 Why am I required to wear a PAWS branded volunteer shirt?